sonwh98/tweenie/README.md

 # Tweenie

 A tweening library written in ClojureScript.
 Can be used for CSS animation or use cases where a range of values needs to be tweened.
+Can tween single value, vector or [matrix](https://github.com/sonwh98/morpheus)

 # Install